Programmable Array Logic

-Programmable Array Logic (PAL) is a family of programmable logic device semiconductors used to implement logic functions in digital circuits introduced by Monolithic Memories, Inc. (MMI) in March 1978.
+Programmable Array Logic (PAL) is a family of programmable logic device semiconductors used to implement logic functions in digital circuits that was introduced by Monolithic Memories, Inc. (MMI) in March 1978.
 MMI obtained a registered trademark on the term PAL for use in "Programmable Semiconductor Logic Circuits".
 The trademark is currently held by Lattice Semiconductor.

 PAL devices consisted of a small PROM (programmable read-only memory) core and additional output logic used to implement particular desired logic functions with few components.

 Using specialized machines, PAL devices were "field-programmable".
 PALs were available in several variants: